AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 | `USEPKG_` | Models an [external package](https://doc.riot-os.org/group__pkg.html).
 Generated from `USEPKG` variable |

 ---
-# Appendixes
+# Appendices

-## Appendix A: Check if a module or package is used
+## Appendix A: Check if a Module or Package is used
 In order to show only the relevant configuration parameters to the user with respect to a given application and board selection, Kconfig needs knowledge about all modules and packages to be used for a compilation.
 The dependency handling among modules is performed by the build system (via `Makefile.dep` files).
-The interface defined to declared the used modules and packages is the `$ (GENERATED_DIR)/Kconfig.dep` file.
+The interface defined to declare the used modules and packages is the `$ (GENERATED_DIR)/Kconfig.dep` file.

 There will be a symbol for every used module (i.e. every module in `USEMODULE` make variable) and package.
 The names in the symbols will be uppercase and separated by `_`.
-Based on these symbols configurability is decided.
+Based on these symbols, configurability is decided.

 The following is an example of how to use these symbols in Kconfig files to